 On our way to the miracle we meet an ensemble of characters with their own stories like Mitch from the Slap-A-Whoa Tribe and his abused girl friend, a young mother with a baby and no where else to go, a young hustler who plays a rather enduring role, first-time parents who want only the best for their child, a young medical student, gun-shot victim, and a dedicated young doctor who had no idea her advisement to the Archibalds be tenacious and insist the hospital exhaust all options on behalf of their child would result in a game of chicken played over live TV.

 John Q is a 2002 New Line Cinema release.
 It is 118 minutes long and carries a PG-13 rating for language violence.
 Aside from Denzel Washington it includes performances by Robert Duvall, James Woods, Anne Heche, Ray Liotta, Kimberly Ellise, Shawn Hatosy and Daniel E. Smith.
 But my attention was drawn to this one because of Denzel Washington.
 Denzel seems to always do great roles that leave us with profound messages1.
 John Q is no exception.
-Similar to his character in Fallen, John Quincy is willing to sacrifice his own life to save those he loves.
+John Quincy is willing to sacrifice his own life to save those he loves.
 Sure, he would like to be around to see his son grow into manhood.
 But rather than see him die in his youth, John Quincy he is willing to die now, in his place.
 John Q is a great movie for family night discussions.